StudebakerSkytop.com

 Paul McKeehan Starliner pic3Paul lMcKeehan Starliner pic4

-According to Richard Quinn, there was also a prewar Studebaker built with a metal sunroof.
+Others: According to Richard Quinn, there was also a prewar Studebaker built with a metal sunroof.
 Hopefully we can obtain details from Richard and provide this information in the near future.

 Fabric folding-type Sunroofs on other US manufacturers' vehicles: